 LeBron James Net Worth

 Career Earnings: During his first 10 seasons in the NBA, LeBron James earned just over $126 million in salary alone.
 During that same time period LeBron earned an estimated $326 million from endorsements.
 That's $452 million from his first decade as a professional.
-As of this writing, LeBron has earned slightly over $600 million during his career (before taxes and expenses).
+As of this writing, LeBron has earned slightly over $600 million in salaries during his career (before taxes and expenses).
+LeBron signed a two-year $85 million contract extension with the Lakers.
+By the time that contract is up in 2023, LeBron will have earned $428 million in NBA salaries.

 Endorsement Deals: LeBron has endorsement deals with dozens of companies including McDonalds, Microsoft, State Farm, Beats by Dre, Coca-Cola, Dunkin-Donuts, Baskin Robbins, Samsung, Nike and more.
 In addition to endorsing Beats by Dre, LeBron also owned 1% of the company.
 He earned royalty payments totaling $1 million during his years a spokesman.
 When the company sold to Apple for $3 billion, LeBron's cut was $30 million.